 Christ doesn't want us to be without knowledge.
 Christ doesn't want us to be in doubt.
-So when you get a whole Church of God that is run on fear and run on doubt and keep people on edge all the time-so then human manipulation and control can take over-Christ does not want that.
+So, when you get a whole Church of God that is run on fear and run on doubt and keep people on edge all the time-so then human manipulation and control can take over-Christ does not want that.
 He wants you to know that you're in the Father, and that He's in the Father; that you are in Him and that He is in you.

-Verse 21: "The one who has My commandments... [again, in the present tense] ...and is keeping them, that is the one who loves Me; and the one who loves Me shall be loved by My Father, and I will love him and will manifest Myself to him.... [v 23]: ...Jesus answered and said to him, 'If anyone loves Me...'"
-There again, the 'if' clause-IF!
-And how many people say, 'I love the Lord'?
-And how many people preach the spirit of deception in the name of love?
+Verse 21: "The one who has My commandments... [again, in the present tense] ... and is keeping them, that is the one who loves Me; and the one who loves Me shall be loved by My Father, and I will love him and will manifest Myself to him."

+Verse 23: "Jesus answered and said to him, 'If anyone loves Me..."

+- How many people say, 'I love the Lord'? - How many people preach the spirit of deception in the name of love?

-There's something very interesting happened yesterday.
-And I heard it on the news.
-Now we have said for years that God has been against all those preachers who take all kinds of money and misuse it.
-Well, Jim Baker was originally sentenced to forty years in prison.
-He got his sentence reduced and he's getting out now in eight years.
-It doesn't seem like it was eight years ago.
+We have said for years that God has been against all those preachers who take all kinds of money and misuse it.
+Well, Jim Baker was originally sentenced to 40 years in prison.
+He got his sentence reduced and he's getting out now in eight years; it doesn't seem like it was eight years ago.
 Now whether this is sincere or not, I don't know.
 But I have never heard it from any minister in the Church of God who has also squandered millions of dollars.
-He said, 'I ask forgiveness to everyone that I have taken money from and then have lived an arrogant and abusive lifestyle.'
-And he says, 'I know that I offended God and the name of our Lord Jesus Christ for what I did.'
-Now I don't know how sincere that is, but at least it came out of his mouth!
-And I heard it on the radio.
+He said, 'I ask forgiveness to everyone that I have taken money from and then have lived an arrogant and abusive lifestyle.
+I know that I offended God and the name of our Lord Jesus Christ for what I did.'
+Now, I don't know how sincere that is, but at least it came out of his mouth!
+I heard it on the radio.
 I have never, never heard that from others who stole millions more.
-So, I have to say, we'll just wait and see.

-Now, v 23 {transcriber's correction}: "Jesus answered and said to him, 'If anyone loves Me, he will keep My word...
-[Notice, you will keep the words of

-God-that is the whole foundation of the spiritual knowledge and understanding of true Christianity.
+Verse 23 transcriber's correction: "Jesus answered and said to him, 'If anyone loves Me, he will keep My Word...'"
+Notice, you will keep the words of God-that is the whole foundation of the spiritual knowledge and understanding of true Christianity.
 Are you keeping and living by and walking in the Words of Christ?
-And Jesus said, 'The words which I speak unto you, they are Spirit and they are life'-and those are the true words of God-correct?
-So, if you are walking in the Light, you are practicing the Truth and you are doing just what Jesus said here.] ...and My Father will love him, and We will come to him and make Our abode with him."
-So that's why, in 1-John, the first chapter it says, 'And truly our fellowship is with the Father and His Son, Jesus Christ-both!
+And Jesus said, 'The words which I speak unto you, they are Spirit and they are life'-and those are the true words of God.
+So, if you are walking in the Light, you are practicing the Truth and you are doing just what Jesus said here.

+"...and My Father will love him, and We will come to him and make Our abode with him" (v 23).
+That's why in 1-John 1 it says, 'And truly our fellowship is with the Father and His Son Jesus Christ-both!
 And they are living in us.

-Verse 24: "The one who does not love Me does not keep My words...
-[So we come down to the very sayings of God.
+Verse 24: "The one who does not love Me does not keep My words..."
+We come down to the very sayings of God.
 How important are the words and commands of God?
 If God utters it, it is Truth.
 If God puts it into the form of law, it is Truth and binding-and the 'wages of sin is death.'-is that not correct?
 Yes, it is!
-So that's what John is showing here.
-This is very profound.] ...The one who does not love Me does not keep My words; and the word that you hear is not Mine, but the Father's, Who sent Me" (v 24).
+That's what John is showing here.
+This is very profound.

+"...and the word that you hear is not Mine, but the Father's, Who sent Me" (v 24).